 Leave a comment

-I Found God today in people who help us care for mom.
+I Found God today in a solemn Lent.

 Leave a comment

-I Found God today in an epiphany about His care.
+I Found God today in a familiar faith story.

 Leave a comment

-I Found God today in an invigorating massage.
+I Found God today in a good visit with family.

 Leave a comment